kuure/wra410-starter-files/README.md

 # wra410-starter-files

- Basic examples of HTML and CSS
+## HTML and CSS Files for WRA 410

+This repository contains sensible starting points for HTML documents, a CSS reset, and an example of using Google Fonts